-Logistics is often a poster child use case for new technologies.
+Logistics is often a poster child Applications for new technologies.
 Not surprisingly, the Industrial Internet of Things (IIoT) found early adoption in this sector.
 While this post highlights some of the success stories of IIoT adoption in logistics, it also underscores an opportunity for IIoT to have a significant impact on mitigating the problem of global hunger.

 “Supply Chain Versus Supply Chain”